SaraShatnawi/Diacritization/README.md

 2. Text-based without Tashkeela: a text-only model trained only on CLArTTS.
 3. Text+ASR with Tashkeela: a Text+ASR model trained on Tashkeela for text and fine-tuned with CLArTTS.
 4. Text+ASR without Tashkeelh: a Text+ASR model trained only with CLArTTS.
-* For each one of the above, there are Transformer and LSTM versions.
+* For each one of the above, there are Transformer and LSTM versions for the text encoders.

-You can find the fine-tuned whisper here [here](huggingface.co/sashat/whisper-medium-ClassicalAr).
+Text+ASR models use an external ASR system, a fine-tuned Whisper, to pre-process speech.
+You can [find the fine-tuned whisper here](huggingface.co/sashat/whisper-medium-ClassicalAr).

 # ![image](https://github.com/SaraShatnawi/Diacritization/assets/49264609/19d1f469-f0fc-4346-9dc8-38c017dbd8fc) Environment & Installation
 <h3> Prerequisites</h3>